UniversalDependencies/docs/workgroups/mwe.md

 Proposal: No `flat`: Papua &lt;`compound` Guinea, Rhine -`conj`&gt; Westphalia, Tamil &lt;`compound` Nadu (Tamil is a language and an English word), la Nouvelle-Orléans.

 ## `flat:foreign`

+<span style="color:blue">**Joakim:** This and the following two sections seem to presuppose conventions that are neither part of the current guidelines, nor described on this page, such as "MWEPOS=PROPN".
+This needs to be clarified.
+I think it will be much clearer if the section entitled `flat` is followed by a section entitled `fixed`.
+The intervening sections should either be marked as subsections of the `flat` section or marked elsewhere.</span>

 Discussion of some putative `flat:foreign` constructions: